publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptC/m__us_usc_t42_s1395w–21.md

 [Pub.
 L. 105–33, title IV, § 4002(c)][/us/pl/105/33/s4002/c], Aug.
 5, 1997, [111 Stat.
 329][/us/stat/111/329], provided that:

 > “An individual who is enrolled on December 31, 1998, with an eligible organization under section 1876 of the Social Security Act ([42 U.S.C.
-1395mm][/us/usc/t42/s1395mm]) shall be considered to be enrolled with that organization on January 1, 1999, under part C of title XVIII of such Act \[this part\] if that organization has a contract under that part for providing services on January 1, 1999 (unless the individual has disenrolled effective on that date).”
+1395mm][/us/usc/t42/s1395mm]) shall be considered to be enrolled with that organization on January 1, 1999, under part C of title XVIII of such Act \[[42 U.S.C.
+1395w–21][/us/usc/t42/s1395w–21] et seq.\] if that organization has a contract under that part for providing services on January 1, 1999 (unless the individual has disenrolled effective on that date).”

  __Secretarial Submission of Legislative Proposal__